Appalalala/SC1015-Mini-Project/README.md

 The [dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data) is from Kaggle, by Sourav Banerjee, titled "Heart Attack Risk Prediction Dataset".

 ## Context
-According to the World Health Organisation, cardiovascular disease is the leading cause of death globally, taking an estimated 17.9 million lives yearly, 32% of global deaths, and 85% were due to heart attacks.
+According to the World Health Organisation, cardiovascular disease is the **leading cause of death** globally, taking an estimated **17.9 million lives yearly**, 32% of global deaths, and **85% were due to heart attacks**.
-In Singapore, it is reported 11631 heart attack cases per 100k people (7,344 in 2010), averaging 31 a day.
+In Singapore, it is reported **11631 heart attack cases per 100k people** (7,344 in 2010), averaging 31 a day.
 Among them, 9.2% died within 30 days.

-Up to 80% of premature heart attacks can be prevented with risk management.
+Up to **80%** of premature heart attacks **can be prevented** with risk management.

 ## Problem Statement